videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/recording-and-live-streaming/interactive-livestream.md

 ```

 :::tip
-If you want to learn more about the Interactive Livestream and how you can implement it in your own platform, you can checkout this [guide](/react/guide/interactive-live-streaming/integrate-hls/overview).
+If you want to learn more about the Interactive Livestream and how to implement it on your own platform, you can checkout this [guide](/react/guide/interactive-live-streaming/integrate-hls/overview).
 :::

 ### Event associated with HLS

-- **onHlsStateChanged** - Whenever meeting HLS state changes, then `onHlsStateChanged` event will trigger.
+- **onHlsStateChanged** - The `onHlsStateChanged` event is triggered whenever the state of meeting HLS changes.

-- You can get the `downstreamUrl` of the HLS to play it on the Viewer side when the state changes to `Constants.hlsEvents.HLS_STARTED`
+- You can get the `downstreamUrl` of the HLS to play on the Viewer side when the state changes to `Constants.hlsEvents.HLS_STARTED`

 ```js
 import { Constants, useMeeting } from "@videosdk.live/react-sdk";